EL-BID/idbsocialdataR/README.md

 # Data

+With this function you can download any indicator from the SCLdata collections.
+You can browse this [dictionary](https://github.com/BID-DATA/idbsocialdataR/blob/main/data/scldata_dict.csv) to see what is available.

 ## Indicators
 ``` r
 data <- idbsocialdataR:::query_indicator(indicator = 'pobreza',
                                    countries = 'COL,ECU,BRA,URY',
                                    categories = 'area')
 ```

 ``` r
 # A tibble: 5 x 23
   iddate  year month idgeo  isoalpha3 source  indicator area  value     se    cv sample theme_es theme_en